Light

 What is the weighted average housing cost based on tenure mix in the Light SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $810.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $810.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,328/month, and renters paying $1,126/month.

 How affordable is housing in the Light SA2 relative to local incomes?